deem0n/nim-nats/README.md

 nim-nats may be linked with dynamic nats.c lib which must be installed on the system and be available at runtime.
 You can link statically as well with `nim c --passL:'-L/usr/local/lib -lnats_static' yourcode.nim`.
 On Mac OS X you can easily install lib with `brew install cnats`

-Latest nim-nats version 3.x should work with NATS 3.x
+Latest nim-nats version 3.x should work with NATS client library nats.c 3.x

 JetStream and Key-Value is not yet wrapped, but might be soon.